deis/workflow/src/installing-workflow/index.md

 InfluxDB is running at https://52.9.206.49/api/v1/proxy/namespaces/kube-system/services/monitoring-influxdb
 ```

 If you see a list of targets like the one above, `helmc` can communicate with the Kubernetes master.
-Also make sure that
+Double check that
-kubectl is pointing at the cluster you expect.
+the master returned by `helmc target` matches the expected cluster.

 ## Add the Deis Chart Repository